Avaiga/taipy-getting-started-gui/step_02/ReadMe.md

 # Basic functions

-Let's discuss about the basic functions that comes along with Taipy.
+Let's discuss the basic functions that come along with Taipy.

--_write_: this is how data can be changed through Taipy. _write_ will change the _last_edit_date_ of the data node which will influence if a task can be skipped or not.
+-_write_: this is how data can be changed through Taipy. _write_ will change the _last_edit_date_ of the data node, which will influence if a task can be skipped or not.

 -_tp.get_scenarios()_: this function returns a list of all the scenarios